 Lower Body Muscle Activity in the Pitcher

-Look closer to these two studies to truly understand what is occurring in the lower half during the pitching delivery.
+Look closer at these two studies to truly understand what is occurring in the lower half during the pitching delivery.
 This understanding will have a major impact on how you train for pitching performance.